nuxeo/nuxeo/README.md

-Nuxeo used to create Domain directly with localconfiguration
+This module provides multi tenant support through Domain and local configuration.

 ## How to build

-You can build Nuxeo Social Collaboration with:
+You can build Nuxeo Multi Tenant with:

 	$ ant build